charlie0129/aniclock/README.md

 - _Update_: update the digits on screen, i.e. let the anime girls show current time.
 - _Update interval_: how often an _update_ happens.
 The default 1000ms is sufficient if you don't have milliseconds shown.
 - _Calibration_: make a certain _update_ as close to the beginning of each second as possible to improve perceived accuracy (only useful when milliseconds is hidden).
 Why do this?
 Let's take a example.
-We assume the digits are actually updated at `09:41:00.863`, but you can only see `09:41:00` and you will probably assume it is excatly `09:41:00.000`.
+We assume the digits are actually updated at `09:41:00.863`, but you can only see `09:41:00` and you will probably assume it is exactly `09:41:00.000`.
 See?
 That not correct.
 There is a 863ms difference.
 But if we update the digits as close to the beginning of each second as possible (e.g. `09:41:00.023`), well, that's much more close to what you see (`09:41:00`).
 - _Calibration interval_: how often a _calibration_ happens.
 Since the actual _update interval_ is not always the same due to JavaScript nature, so the moment when an _update_ happens will slowly drift away from the beginning of each second.
 So we need regular _calibration_.
 </details>